 This limited warranty only applies to the original purchaser of new Armstrong brand replacement radial tires, supplied either directly or through an authorized Armstrong dealer, which are mounted on passenger cars, vans, and light trucks and have been used on the same vehicle they were originally installed on.

-This warranty applies to consumers purchasing and using the tires in all of the United States (excluding Guam, Puerto Rico, and the U.S. Virgin Islands), and Canada.
+This warranty applies to consumers purchasing and using the tires in all of the United States (including Puerto Rico; excluding Guam and the U.S. Virgin Islands), and Canada.

 BENEFIT I: WORKMANSHIP & MATERIALS WARRANTY